-The key difference between these services is that while some may automate certain aspects such as asset allocation or re-balancing, whiles others do not.
-Wealthsimple hires human experts to monitor your investments from time–to –time, so if you’re the type of person who likes to have someone to real-time talk about your finances, this might be the better.
+The critical difference between these services is that while some may automate certain aspects, such as asset allocation or re-balancing, others do not.
+Wealthsimple hires human experts to monitor your investments from time to time, so if you’re the type of person who likes to have someone to talk about your finances in real-time, this might be the better.

-Robo-investing is a modern way to make money that allows you do all the legwork for your investments.
-Simply pick what stocks and funds sound right up your alley, set some boundaries on how much risk/return ratio they should have within those guidelines (there are many options), then let an algorithm take care of everything else!
+Robo-investing is a modern way to make money that allows you to do all the legwork for your investments.
+Pick what stocks and funds sound right up your alley, set some boundaries on how much risk/return ratio they should have within those guidelines (there are many options), and then let an algorithm take care of everything else!

-The difference between the two providers mainly comes down to how much money you can invest.
-You might be able to take advantage of some special offers if your salary falls within certain limits, but for most people, this will not make a significant difference in what they choose over another company with similar offerings
+The difference between the providers mainly comes from how much money you can invest.
+You might be able to take advantage of some special offers if your salary falls within certain limits.
+Still, for most people, this will not make a significant difference in what they choose over another company with similar offerings.

-The key statistics on both providers are very similar- both have stocks and shares ISA available which lets investors put away $20K without paying taxes in a given year.
+The critical statistics on both providers are very similar- both have stocks and shares ISA available, which lets investors put away $20K without paying taxes in a given year.

 Products on Offer: Wealthify vs Wealthsimple

 Wealthify and Wealthsimple are two different companies with similar offerings.
-While they both offer stocks, shares ISA’s, as well as private pensions for retirement investing-the features, vary depending on which service you sign up to use!
+While they offer stocks, shares, ISAs, and private pensions for retirement investing, the features vary depending on which service you sign up to use!

-Both robo-investing providers let you invest safely with a little top-up from government but money locked until 55 years old -or less if using certain options!
+Both Robo-investing providers let you invest safely with a bit of top-up from the government, but money is locked until 55 years old -or less if using specific options!

 Wealthsimple is a financial management firm that like high-net-worth individuals (HNWI) to invest their money.
 It offers different levels of services depending on the amount you want to invest, as well as providing additional benefits for those who put more than £100k or 500k inside the platform!

 Wealthsimple may be the future of investing.
-As it charges 0.7% on investments up to £100K and additional fees at an average rate of 0.2%.
-As your investment increases the fees move on lower side.
-But that doesn’t mean you should go with high-value accounts entirely!.
-Moreover, If your funds exceed 500k pounds then they’ll offer personalized service with dedicated advisors.
-Who will always have a eye out looking after them each year through regular reviews.
-Just think about how pleased mom would feel knowing her portfolio was being watched over by someone she trusts very deeply?
+It charges 0.7% on investments up to £100K and additional fees at an average rate of 0.2%.
+As your investment increases, the cost move to the lower side.
+But that doesn’t mean you should go with high-value accounts entirely!
+Moreover, If your funds exceed 500k pounds, they’ll offer personalized service with dedicated advisors.
+Who will always have an eye out looking after them each year through regular reviews?
+Just think about how pleased mom would feel knowing her portfolio was being watched over by someone she trusts very profoundly.

-Stated simply and frankly this means that for every $1 you put into an account with Wealthify they will charge only 60 cents!
+Stated and frankly, this means that for every $1 you put into an account with Wealthify, they will charge only 60 cents!
 The overall fee for ethical investing is 0.66%.
-This is one reason why their firm values ethical investing over other kinds since it’s able to provide such great returns while still being fair towards both investors AND lenders in regards of compensation rates.
+It is one reason why their firm values ethical investing over other kinds since it can provide such great returns while still being fair towards both investors AND lenders regarding compensation rates.

-Wealthify has a cost calculator on their website so you can see how much it would cost for your investment.
+Wealthify has a cost calculator on its website to see how much it would cost for your investment.
 If the amount sounds good, go ahead and invest!
-While on the other side, Wealthsimple doesn’t provide an easy-to use fee calculator on their site.
+While on the other side, Wealthsimple doesn’t provide an easy-to-use fee calculator on their site.
 So, you have to do that math manually.

 Study Resources: Wealthify vs Wealthsimple

 When it comes to learning resources, Wealthsimple comes out on top.
-It’s got guides, videos and walkthroughs and access to advice (although the latter is only available once you invest a certain amount).
+It has guides, videos, walkthroughs and access to advice (although the latter is only available once you invest a certain amount).

 Wealthsimple has an edge when it comes to learning resources.
-They offer guides, videos and walkthroughs that can help you learn how best invest your money in different types of investments.
-Moreover, walkthrough isn’t available until after certain investment milestones have been met!
+They offer guides, videos and walkthroughs that can help you learn how to invest your money in different investments.
+Moreover, the walkthrough isn’t available until after certain investment milestones have been met!

-Wealthify is a great resource for those who want to use their funds with care but it only has guides in learning resource.
+Wealthify is an excellent resource for those who want to use their funds with care, but it only has guides in learning resources.
 Neither provider offers demo accounts.
 But that’s okay because there are other ways of getting started.
-Just like reading some articles or watching videos on YouTube which will help teach you all about how they work!
+Just like reading some articles or watching videos on YouTube, which will help teach you all about how they work!

 Other Features: Wealthify vs WealthSimple

-With so many options available, it’s hard to know which provider will be best for your needs.
-But if you’re looking at the features and not just price then there is no reason why either one of these companies can’t meet all of them!
+With so many available options, it’s hard to know which provider will best suit your needs.
+But if you’re looking at the features and not just the price, then there is no reason either one of these companies can’t meet them!

-They both have apps for iPhone and Android devices, beside to that, desktop access is also available.
+They both have apps for iPhone and Android devices; besides that, desktop access is also available.

 Wealthsimple Pros and cons